 Medway is recognised as an area of where the housing stock is likely to increase considerably in the next 20 years.
 Consultation with Medway Council planners has highlighted some areas where large increases in new housing will affect the pharmaceutical needs of the population.
-The local plan suggests this increase could be up to 10,800 in the years 2011-2031, roughly 500 a year.
+The Housing Position Statement released in June 2014 suggests this increase could be up to 24,000 new homes in the years 2011-2035, roughly 1000 a year.
+The Council are in the process of developing a new Local Plan by the summer of 2017, the timetable of which has been set out in the Local Development Scheme 2014-17 which is available on the Medway Council website.

-However proposed large housing developments in areas such as Lodge Hill may result in the PNA for those areas needing to be reassessed.
+Proposed large housing developments in areas such as Lodge Hill will result in the PNA for those areas needing to be reassessed.
 Areas where we know that there is a large proposed development have been marked on the accompanying maps.
 (Appendix A Page 16)